 Continuous Tense Negative Table Plural

-Here, we see an exception with the 3rd plural pronoun, onlar.
-The plural suffix is placed before the question suffix “mu”, and “mu” becomes “mı”.
+You can see an exception with the 3rd plural pronoun, onlar.
+You must place the plural suffix before the question suffix “mu”, and “mu” becomes “mı”.